The City at War

 London in the Second World War

-Explore the experiences of Londoners during the Second World War in this free exhibition.
+Our exhibition explored the experiences of Londoners during the Second World War.
 What effect did it have on the city they knew?
 What was it like to live through the Blitz, to see your neighbourhood change overnight, or to be a volunteer with one of the city’s emergency services?

 About us